2021 anti-LGBTQ riots in Georgia: Riots

 At about noon, far-right protesters entered and ransacked the abandoned office of Tbilisi Pride and Shame Movement organizers.
 Media representatives, who remained in the office covering the events, were assaulted by the anti-LGBT protestors.
 One of the journalists, TV Pirveli cameraman Lekso Lashkarava, was found dead at his home a few days later.
 Lashkarava sustained serious injuries to the head, and initial media speculation suggested that he had died as a result of his injuries.
 However, an investigation into Lashkarava's death determined that he had died from a drug overdose and had been released from a hospital in stable condition.

 The counter-protesters proceeded to successfully tear down and burn the Pride flag hanging outside the headquarters of Tbilisi Pride office's balcony.
-The clashes which broke out between media representatives and counter-protests resulted in 53 journalists reporting the events live being injured.
+The clashes which broke out between the media representatives and counter-protests resulted in 53 journalists reporting the events live being injured.
 Later during the day, it was reported that Jacek Kolankiewicz, a 49-year-old male Polish tourist was stabbed multiple times in the chest.
-Media reported that the attack supposedly happened on the grounds of homophobia, as eyewitnesses believe it was motivated by his long hair, tattoos and an earring.
+Media reported that the attack supposedly happened on the grounds of homophobia, as eyewitnesses believed it was motivated by his long hair, tattoos and an earring.
 He was moved to the hospital in critical condition, from which he later recovered.
 The relatives of the attacker stated that he was mentally ill and stabbed a foreign citizen without a motive.

-At about 3:00 p.m.
-Tbilisi Pride has announced via Facebook that the March for Dignity has been cancelled.
-The counter-protesters started celebrating after the news of cancellation were announced by performing traditional Georgian dances on the Rustaveli Avenue.
+At about 3:00 p.m. the Tbilisi Pride announced via Facebook that they cancelled the March for Dignity.
+The counter-protesters started celebrating after the news of cancellation were announced by performing the traditional Georgian dances on the Rustaveli Avenue.